 Italy can feel like one large archeological site, making it a perfect destination to uncover history.
 Wander through museum galleries to find functional ceramics and tools or view mosaics and frescoes preserved through the centuries.

-Become amateur archeologists by finding clues in the landscape that lead to giant Greek temples or enjoy a scavenger hunt inside the halls of a legendary museum to solve a mystery of ancient Rome.
+Become amateur archeologists by finding clues in the landscape that lead to giant Greek temples or enjoy a scavenger hunt inside the halls of a legendary museum to solve a mystery of ancient empires on a Rome family tour.
 Whether visiting Ostia Antica or touring the Colosseum, exploring Pompeii or visiting Ostuni, Italy makes the past relevant.

 Gelato is an essential treat to enjoy when visiting Italy, especially when touring as a family.
 The delicious combination of flavors offers a light and creamy variation on ice cream that kids are sure to enjoy, coupled with tastes that range from indulgent to fruity, nutty to artisanal.